Recording transactions

 Transaction types

-TrackMyShares supports six transaction types:
+TrackMyShares supports the following transaction types:

 | Type | Description |